 This disclosure will only be made as a matter of last resort.
 Further, the fact of the disclosure is not considered to be a mitigant.
 All the controls detailed in this policy will continue to be applied, in respect of that conflict.

 The disclosure to the client(s) involved will be made through direct dialogue between Polunin and the client(s).
 Polunin is also required to disclose any conflicts of interest in Part 2A of the Form ADV.

 Where the Firm considers it is not able to manage the conflict of interest in any other way, it may decline to act for a Client.

-All staff receive a copy of the Firm’s Conflicts of Interest Policy and are required to give a periodic undertaking confirming compliance with the Firm’s compliance procedures, including personal account dealing and policies relating to the receipt of gifts and inducements.
+All Staff receive a copy of the Firm’s Conflicts of Interest Policy and are required to give a periodic undertaking confirming compliance with the Firm’s compliance procedures, including PAD and policies relating to the receipt of gifts and inducements.